devcontainers-contrib/features/src/flake8/README.md

 | plugins | A space delimitered list of flake8 plugins (will be injected into the flake8 pipx env). see proposals for examples | string | - |

----

-_Note: This file was auto-generated from the [devcontainer-feature.json](https://github.com/devcontainers-contrib/features/blob/main/src/flake8/devcontainer-feature.json).
-Add additional notes to a `NOTES.md`._